LOADING ...

 I'm using the chicken to measure it.

-Motorhead: site!
-That's outta site!
+Motorhead: Outta site!
+That's site!

 Meredith: beautiful!

-Carl: I'm . . .
+I'm using . . .

-Meredith: That was a composition!
+That was a good composition!

 We got it!

-Aynsley: Can you one like that then?
+Aynsley: Can you write one that then?

-Don: I did! . . .
+I did!
+Well . . .

 Ray?: You would?
 I . . .